peterbourgon/peter-bourgon-org/src/blog/2015-09-24-docker-runit-and-graceful-termination.md

 One solution emplyed by [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) is to wrap runit in
 [another my_init script](https://github.com/phusion/baseimage-docker/blob/14ec533a164cdb495e1c6ab10b82ebe96695a971/image/bin/my_init).
+But that's a bit heavyweight.
-But we can use the shell to the same effect.
+We can use the shell to the same effect.
 Modify the entrypoint script

 ```sh